Henrietta, Mauritius

-Henrietta is found in the town of Vacoas-Phoenix, Mauritius.
+Henrietta is a hamlet in the town of Vacoas-Phoenix, Mauritius.
 It is said to be the 'finishing part' of Vacoas as beyond it there is only forest.

 Population and terrain

 Henrietta consists of a population of different social levels.
-It currently has big shops but no supermarkets.
+It currently has shops, but no supermarkets.
 A large part consists of sugar cane plantation.
-It has a bus station which gives access to route lines only towards Port-Louis and all parts of Plaines-Wilhems/Moka District.
+It has a bus station which gives access to route lines towards Port Louis, Vacoas Central, St Pierre, Ebene and Curepipe.

+During the recent years, it has seen a vast increase in the size of its population with morcellements and NHDC houses constructed.